akshaypk123/portflio-dem-app/README.md

 # Portfolio

 A new Flutter project developed by Akshay P K .
-It displays basic info about Akshay P K